datahub-project/datahub/docker/airflow/local_airflow.md

 > Total Memory: 7.775GiB
 ```
+- Quickstart: Ensure that you followed [Quickstart](../../docs/quickstart) to get DataHub up and running.

 ## Step 1: Set up your Airflow area
 - Create an area to host your airflow installation